-Nutrition (3, Fall) Nutritional principles and the role of nutrition in health and disease, with an emphasis on the planning and evaluation of diets, and contemporary nutrition-related concerns.
+Nutrition (3) Nutritional principles and the role of nutrition in health and disease, with an emphasis on the planning and evaluation of diets, and contemporary nutrition-related concerns.
 This course does not satisfy the non-lab science requirement in General Education.
 (Prerequisite: CHEM 1300)

-Microbiology (4, Fall) A study of the physiology, metabolism, genetics and ecology of microorganisms, with an emphasis on their role in disease and immunity.
+Microbiology (3, Fall) A study of the physiology, metabolism, genetics, and ecology of microorganisms, with an emphasis on their role in disease and immunity.
 Three hours of lecture and three hours of lab per week.
-(Prerequisite: CHEM 1300) Note: There is a lab fee for this course.
+(Prerequisites: CHEM 1300) (Requisite: Take BIOL-2310L concurrently - Must be taken at the same time as this course.)